trivialsoftware/spiderworks/Readme.md

 Spiderworks is a flat-file, markdown based CMS.
 It's designed to be very easy to get started with, and infinitely extensible.
 Building a static website with Spiderworks should be trivial.

-If you can't figure it out from here, then we didn't want you using us anyway! <br>
-(_Note: replace that line once we write docs._)

 ## Site Configuration

 ...